How To Successfully Switch Banks

-• Move over any automatic payments and direct deposits.
+• Move over any automatic payments and direct deposits once the new account is open.

-• Maintain both accounts for some time before closing the old account.
+• Maintain both accounts for at least one month before closing the old account.

 Choosing Your New Account